Mohammed Saleem

-Mohammed Saleem is an environmental activist, environmental campaigner, National Geographic educator and explorer.
+Mohammed Saleem (born 1972) is an Indian environmental activist, environmental campaigner, National Geographic educator and explorer.
 Member of the IUCN Commission on Education and Communication, He is the co-founder of Environment Conservation Group, a nonprofit NGO based out of Coimbatore, Tamilnadu that works on environmental conservation, advocacy and educational awareness.
 He has dedicated his life to the cause of environmental and wildlife conservation.
-He is also an ardent birder.

-Early life and education

-Mohammed Saleem (born 1972) is an Indian environmental activist, educator, and explorer known for his work in wildlife conservation and public environmental awareness.
-He is the co-founder of the Environment Conservation Group, a nonprofit organization based in Coimbatore, Tamil Nadu, which engages in conservation projects, advocacy, and education.
-A member of the International Union for Conservation of Nature’s Commission on Education and Communication (IUCN–CEC) and IUCN Climate Crisis Commission (CCC), Saleem has been involved in rescue operations, field expeditions, and campaigns to protect biodiversity and natural habitats.
-He is also a National Geographic certified educator.
+Saleem has been involved in rescue operations, field expeditions, and campaigns to protect biodiversity and natural habitats.
+He is also a National Geographic certified educator and an ardent birder.